 Risks are potential external events that could have negative impact on a project if they occur.
 Risk also refers to the combined likelihood the event will occur and the impact on the project if the event does occur.

 A hierarchically organized depiction of the identified project risks arranged by risk category and subcategory that identifies the various areas and causes of potential risks.
 The risk breakdown structure is often tailored to specific project types

-Risk register is a document that defines risk to a project; its characteristics, it’s likelihood, signs that the risk may be occurring, a mitigation plan, and the risk’s eventual outcome in the project.
+A risk register is a document that defines risk to a project; its characteristics, its likelihood, signs that the risk may be occurring, a mitigation plan, and the risk’s eventual outcome in the project.

 The overall definition of what the project should achieve and a specific description of what the result should be.
 A major ingredient of scope is the quality of the final product.